 Approval of language programs for study of languages of SE Asia will be considered on an individual basis during the application review process.

-You will need to prepare the following: a list of all classes or training you have undertaken in your chosen language a list of any academic or professional honors you have been awarded a curriculum vitae or resume a personal essay detailing your career path and goals, as well as explaining your interest in the Asian language your are studying
+You will need to prepare the following: a list of all study-abroad language programs and summer intensive language programs attended for the language you wish to study a list of all college language classes you have taken for this language a list of any academic or professional honors you have been awarded a curriculum vitae or resume in pdf format a personal essay, three to four pages in length, double-spaced, in PDF format, detailing your career path and goals, as well as explaining your interest in the Asian language you are studying

 Yes, you may apply.
 Applicants do not need to be in graduate school.